-The selected awardees will be expected to attend one annual PI meeting [and participate in coordination activities with other projects].
+The awarded FIRE Collaboratives will be expected to attend an annual FES-FIRE Coordination Conference and participate in coordination activities that justifiability benefits the Collaborative, FES, and other stakeholders.
 Applicants should anticipate a need for travel to effectively communicate with other researchers and request appropriate funding in their budgets.